State Temple of the Martial God: Window Decoration

 There are passages past the altar on either side.
 The windows along the passages are shaped like traditional Chinese coins – a circular shape and a square hole in the middle.
 When the sun shines through the windows, the floor seems to be covered with money.
 Guan-Gong is reported to have advised his followers to spend every coin wisely, and not to waste money: this may be why he has become the patron saint of accountants.

 Guanyin Statue

-To the rear and the left of the first part of the temple, is another, smaller temple.
-This is the temple of Guan-Yin.
+To the rear and the left of the first part of the temple, is another, smaller temple, the temple of Guan-Yin.
 Although Guan-Yin is a Buddhist goddess, Taoists associate her with fertility, and her image can be found in nearly every Taoist temple.
 This particular statue is famous because of the smiling, benevolent expression on her face.
 Her eyes are slightly downcast, and appear to be looking at the visitors.

 On either side of the Guan Yin Temple there is a row of 9 Buddhist monks, called “18 arhats”, who are the protectors of Buddhist gods.